The Sunset Tree: Background and themes

-The album concludes with the two final songs "Love, Love, Love," in which Darnielle notes the virtue and folly of doing things for reasons of love, and "Pale Green Things," in which he recalls a time his stepfather took him out to watch horses at a racetrack.
+The album concludes with the two final songs "Love Love Love", in which Darnielle notes the virtue and folly of doing things for reasons of love, and "Pale Green Things", in which he recalls a time his stepfather took him out to watch horses at a racetrack.
 Darnielle closes the song and the album with a lyric about his sister calling him to inform him of his stepfather's death.

 Reception

-The Sunset Tree has a metascore of 83 on Metacritic based on 28 reviews, which indicates "universal acclaim."
+The Sunset Tree has a metascore of 83 on Metacritic based on 28 reviews, which indicates "universal acclaim".
 Pitchfork placed The Sunset Tree at number 102 on their list of top 200 albums of the 2000s.

-In 2010, the Art Of Time Ensemble featuring (former Barenaked Ladies singer) Steven Page covered "Lion's Teeth" for their record A Singer Must Die.
+In 2010, the Art of Time Ensemble, featuring former Barenaked Ladies singer Steven Page, covered "Lion's Teeth" for their album A Singer Must Die.